 Iraq's health status, four years into the occupation, is nothing short of disastrous.
-Iraq's health index has deteriorated to a level not seen since the 1950s, says Joseph Chamie, former director of the United Nation's Population Division and an Iraq specialist.[1]
+Iraq's health index has deteriorated to a level not seen since the 1950s, says Joseph Chamie, former director of the United Nations Population Division and an Iraq specialist.
 People's health status is determined by social, economic and environmental factors much more than by the availability of healthcare.
 Not surprisingly, all these factors have deteriorated in the course of the occupation.

-A recent UNDP-backed study reveals that one-third of Iraqis live in poverty, with more than 5 per cent living in abject poverty.
-The UN agency observes that this contrasts starkly with the country's thriving middle-income economy of the 1970s and 1980s.[2]
-But these figures may well be a grave underestimation, as other reports speak of eight million out of 28 million Iraqis living in extreme poverty on incomes of less than 1 dollar per day.[3]
-More than 500,000 Baghdad residents get water only for a few hours a day.
-Most Iraqis get three hours of electricity a day, in contrast to pre-war levels of about 20 hours.[4]
+A recent UNDP-backed study reveals that one-third of Iraqis live in poverty, with more than five per cent living in abject poverty.
+The UN agency observes that this contrasts starkly with the country's thriving middle- income economy of the 1970s and 1980s.
+But these figures may well be a grave underestimation, as other reports speak of eight million out of 28 million Iraqis living in extreme poverty on incomes of less than \$1 per day.
+More than 500,000 Baghdad residents get water for only a few hours a day.
+And the majority of Iraqis get three hours of electricity a day, in contrast to pre-war levels of about 20 hours.